Mississippi gopher frog: Habitat

 The Mississippi gopher frog's habitat includes both upland, sandy areas covered with open longleaf pine forest with abundant ground cover; and isolated, temporary, wetland breeding sites within the forested landscape.
 Adult frogs spend most of their lives in or near underground refuges in uplands.
 They often use both active and abandoned gopher tortoise burrows; they also use abandoned mammal burrows, stump and root holes, and possibly crayfish burrows.

 Breeding sites are isolated, grassy ponds that dry out completely at certain times of the year; their seasonal nature prevents establishment of a fish population, which would endanger tadpoles.
 Substantial winter rains are needed to ensure the ponds are filled sufficiently to allow development of juvenile frogs.
 The timing and frequency of rainfall is critical to the successful reproduction of the Mississippi gopher frog.
-Adults frogs move to breeding sites in association with heavy rains during winter and spring (December to April).
+Adult frogs move to breeding sites in association with heavy rains during winter and spring (December to April).
 Tadpoles must complete their metamorphosis before the ponds dry in the early summer.

 Population and reproduction

 The Mississippi gopher frog was listed as endangered by the state of Mississippi in 1992 and by the US Fish and Wildlife Service in 2001.
 The only known remaining population of the Mississippi gopher frog consists of about 100 adult frogs from one site in Harrison County, Mississippi (Glen's Pond).
 Several possible sites are located in Jackson County, Mississippi.
-The Mississippi gopher frog is regarded as the rarest amphibian in North America.
+The Mississippi gopher frog is among rarest amphibians in North America, if not the rarest.

 There were two known places of the Mississippi gopher frog.
 They were Glen's Pond at Harrison County, Mississippi, and Mike's Pond at Jackson County, Mississippi.
 Scientists discovered a population of Mississippi gopher frogs at Mike's Pond in 2004.
-Now the only place you can find this species is at Glen's Pond in Harrison County, Mississippi.
+Due to conservation efforts, the frog's trajectory has turned around.
+While the species remains critically endangered and still relies on intensive interventions, its numbers have grown to around 600 adults, spread out over some 15 ponds and a handful of captive populations that now produce offspring.

 Population shifts in this species are mainly due to adult mortality, difference in ages at maturity, and a lack of adults returning to mate.
 Due to the facts that adults rarely return to reproduce and how isolated the population is, the population of this species of frog depends strongly on the constant return of frogs in their juvenile stage with the most consistent rate of reproduction a year.
 Male Mississippi gopher frogs mature around the ages 6–8 months, while females mature around the ages of 24–36 months.
-Though anywhere from 65-92% of them survive to adulthood only a small percentage of them return to mate.
+Though anywhere from 65 to 92% of them survive to adulthood only a small percentage of them return to mate.
 Adult Mississippi gopher frogs live to about the age of 7 and are estimated to return and reproduce only once every 4–5 years.